Albert-Gao/veasy/docs/schema.md

 };
 ```

-!> Tip: Don't worry about that `isInt` rule, `Veasy` knows it's always a string from a form field, we handle that converting as well :)
+!> Tip: Don't worry about that `isInt` rule, `Veasy` knows field values are always a string and handles the conversion for you :)

 Now, when the value of `title` is not matching the rule, the following `props` will pass to your `title` component: